eccomcoe/stackoperator/README.md

 A small utility to help do start, stop and tag actions in an IaC stack for cost optimization purpose.
-Stackoperator now support CloudFormation and Terraform stack.
+Stackoperator now support CloudFormation,Terraform stack,as well Resource Group.
 It's a great idea to use stackoperator with [Instance Scheduler on AWS](https://aws.amazon.com/solutions/implementations/instance-scheduler-on-aws) solution by tagging stoppable resources created by IaC stack.

 ## Use cases:
 - During the POC testing process of solutions deployed using CloudFormation or Terraform, toggle related resources with one click to save testing costs.
 - For solutions deployed using CloudFormation or Terraform, save operation costs by tagging toggleable resources and controlling their runtime using the Instance Scheduler on AWS solution.
+- Batch Start,Stop and Tag toggleable resources in a resource group.

 ## Prerequisites:
 Before using stackoperator script, please make sure correct AWS credential in envs, using [aws-vault](https://github.com/99designs/aws-vault) to store and switch AWS credentials is recommend.